HCDigitalScholarship/FastBridge/README.md

 # Local development

+To whom this reaches, definitely follow these directions chronilogically to get setup the quickest, you'll be installing virtual environement, and loading the packages into the environment rather than your machine directly.

 ## 1. Set up a virtual environment

 `pip install virtualenv`

-`python3.7 -m venv env`
+`python3.8 -m venv env`

-`source env/bin/activate`
+`source env/bin/activate` - activate the envrionemnt in the terminal

-`python -m pip install --upgrade pip`
+`python -m pip install --upgrade pip` - not really necessary but useful.

-## 2. Set up your Google API Files and Credentials

-> Note: this step is optional for local development.

-You need to create personal Google API files to work on this project.
-Follow [these instructions](https://developers.google.com/sheets/api/quickstart/python), which are also summarized here:

-**Create credentials for a Google service account**

-Follow the instructions [here](https://developers.google.com/workspace/guides/create-credentials#oauth-client-id) to create a credentials file.

-Save the file in the root of the project as `credentials.json`

-Follow [these instructions](https://stackoverflow.com/a/39065422) to add your localhost as a redirect URI on the credentials

-## 3. Finish installing requirements and run local server:
+`pip install -r requirements.txt` - install the packages into the environment

-Notes from Mike Rabayda:
+### Notes from Mike Rabayda:

 Use python 3.8 -> python 3.7 is now deprecated
+This means use pip3.8, and start `python3` commands with `python3.8`

+## Requirements.txt notes
-if cltk, numpy, protobuf,  stanza have version numbers specified in requirements.txt, remove them, let pip do the work make sure to specifiy PyYAML==6.0.1 in requirements.txt may also have to pip install pybind11 before using pip install -r requirements.txt -> pybind11 is used by fasttext which is imported by cltk in requirements.txt
+if cltk, numpy, protobuf,  stanza have version numbers specified in requirements.txt, remove them, let pip do the work when reinstalling requiremnts

+make sure to specifiy PyYAML==6.0.1 in requirements.txt

+may also have to pip install pybind11 before using pip install -r requirements.txt -> pybind11 is used by fasttext which is imported by cltk in requirements.txt

-Useful commands:
+## Useful commands:

-deactivate = get out of python env rm -r env = remove current python environment, useful for reinstalling dependencies
+`deactivate` = get out of python env

+`rm -r env` = remove current python environment, useful for reinstalling dependencies

-uvicorn main:app --host=0.0.0.0 --port=${PORT:-5001}
+`uvicorn main:app --host=0.0.0.0 --port=${PORT:-5001} `
-= use this instead of heroku to locally host the app, you must be in FastBridge/FastBridgeApp for this to work
+= use this instead of heroku to locally host the app, you must be in FastBridge/FastBridgeApp for this to work , can use other port numbers but I've been using 5001.

 while running uvicorn:
-Ctrl + C       =    stop uvicorn processes, useful for making a change in code, saving, then hosting new changes locally
+`Ctrl + C   `    =    stop uvicorn processes, useful for making a change in code, saving, then hosting new changes locally

-If out of uvicorn, but you cannot run the host command due to activity on that port: lsof -i :5001     =  list the current activity on port 5001, look for the PID number if anything shows up kill -9 PID_CODE  = using the PID you identified using lsof, kill that process, then try hosting through port 5001 again
+If out of uvicorn, but you cannot run the host command due to activity on that port:
+`lsof -i :5001 `    =  list the current activity on port 5001(or whatever you chose previously), look for the PID number if anything shows up
+`kill -9 PID_CODE`  = using the PID you identified using lsof, kill that process, then try hosting through port 5001 again

-the app will be running on http://localhost:5001/
+the app will be running on http://localhost:5001/, so navigate to that in your browser to test the changes

-`pip install -r requirements.txt`
+## IMPORTANT - BELOW THIS LINE IS OLD README SETUP ONLY.
+DO NOT DELETE.

 `heroku local`